 - Request Blood Bank to quarantine other units from the same donation(s).

-- If patient still needs transfusion, further units can be ordered without any special requirements.
+- If the patient still needs a transfusion, further units can be ordered without any special requirements.

 There is no specific treatment exists for this syndrome.
 Management is supportive.
 Providing oxygen supplementation is the central management approach for hypoxemia.

-Otherwise, the clinical course of patients is marked by quick resolution (~2 days) of hypoxemia.
+Otherwise, the clinical course of patients is marked by a quick resolution (~2 days) of hypoxemia.

 Get more Health & Medicine Articles like this